Email to schedule an appointment with Ombudsperson

-The Ombuds Office is a private place to discuss your problems, concerns or complaints.
+The Ombuds office is a private place to discuss your problems, concerns or complaints.
 The office is an independent problem-solving resource for all members of the university community.
-An Ombudsperson serves students, faculty and staff by providing a place to review options for resolving problems.
+The Ombuds office follows the International Ombudsman Association’s standards of practice and Code of Ethics which require the Ombuds office to be confidential, neutral, informal and independent.

 The Ombudsperson maintains limited records and protects the privacy of visitors to the office.
 There are limited exceptions to the privacy afforded within the Ombuds Office.
 These would include imminent risk of serious harm to an individual or disclosures required by law, regulation or court order.